kalinowskik/planetary-system-light-curve-simulation/README.md

 # planetary system light curve simulation
- code that allows to generate synthetic light curves of planetary systems, could be used to study detectability of planets through fourier transform of the light curve
+ code that allows to generate and visualise synthetic light curves and their Fourier spectrums of planetary systems with given parameters, could be used to study detectability of planets with this method

 ## Model